WWE 2K14

-WWE 2K14 is a professional wrestling video game developed by Yuke's and published by 2K Sports for the PlayStation 3 and Xbox 360.
+WWE 2K14 is a professional wrestling video game developed by Yuke's and published by 2K for the PlayStation 3 and Xbox 360.
 It was released on October 29, 2013, in North America, October 30, 2013, in Japan, October 31, 2013, in Australia, and November 1, 2013, in Europe and India.
 The game's box art features The Rock as the cover athlete.
+It received generally mixed-to-positive reviews.

 Succeeding 2012's WWE '13, 2K14 is the first game in the WWE 2K series, and is the first game to be published after Take-Two Interactive gained the license for WWE video games from THQ in a bankruptcy filing.
-It was also the last video game to use WWE's "scratch" logo that first appeared in the Attitude Era.
+It was also the last video game to use WWE's "scratch" logo that first appeared in the Attitude Era, and the last game released during the PG Era.

 The game is succeeded by WWE 2K15 in 2014.

 Gameplay

-2K14 is primarily an update of WWE '13, featuring various changes to modes and mechanics, along with new several features.
+2K14 is primarily an update of WWE '13, featuring various changes to modes and mechanics, along with several new features.